MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 Assuming that the Gala takes place at mid-July 2018, we analysed 2017 MTA data on a 4 weeks period, from mid-June to mid-July to take seasonality into consideration.

-After data cleansing aimed to treat duplicates, outliers and errors and to manage counter resets and inconsistencies, we built a list of the top 10 stations with highest traffic as shown in the below figure.
+After data cleansing aimed to treat duplicates, outliers and errors and to manage counter resets and inconsistencies, we built a list of the top 10 stations with highest traffic as shown in the figure below.